xamk-mire/Databases26/Exercises/Exercise-3/Instructions.md

 **B4.1** For each member, show `member_id` and the **number of loans**.
 Use `GROUP BY member_id` and `COUNT(*)` with an alias (e.g. `loan_count`).
 Order by `loan_count` descending.

-*Self-check: Member 1 has 2 loans; members 2, 3, 4 each have 1.*
+*Self-check: Member 1 & 2 both have 2 loans; members 3 & 4 each have 1.*

 ```sql